Jackson’s Bay, 1874-1879: Resolutely Untamed

 _______________

-The settlers who came and left between 1875 and 1879 bore the brunt of the blame for the settlement’s eventual, inevitable failure.
+The settlers who came and left between 1875 and 1879 bore the brunt of the blame for the settlement’s inevitable failure.
 They arrived with hope, fuelled by the promises of the government’s advertising pamphlet.
 They left, often destitute, their efforts thwarted more by an unpredictable and unreliable bureaucracy than anything the terrain or climate threw at them.

 The government promised prospective settlers employment, land under “extremely reasonable conditions” and provisions “at cost.”
-Sections (land) sold to settlers were to help repay the government’s advance to the settlement.6
+Sections sold to settlers were to help repay the government’s advance to the settlement.6

 At first, the inducements created more applicants than positions.
 Westland’s superintendent, James Bonar, wrote to immigration minister Harry Atkinson telling him of the “great care” he had taken in selecting suitable candidates.7